-On the whole Mauritius has a very low crime rate.
+On the whole, Mauritius has a very low crime rate.
 What little crime there is tends to be petty theft and non-violent.
-Downtown Port Louis and central tourist areas understandably do have a slightly higher crime rate but in general it is very safe to travel in and around the country.
+Downtown Port Louis and central tourist areas understandably do have a slightly higher crime rate, but in general it is very safe to travel to.

-As with most countries security risks increase after dark, particularly on beaches or secluded areas so you should take normal precautions such as not walking alone after dark, locking your valuables in your hotel room or somewhere safe and be very cautious if staying at beachside bungalows.
-Remain vigilant and exercise the normal caution you would to prevent becoming a victim of crime.
+Like most places we visit, security risks increase after dark, particularly on beaches or secluded areas.
+Take normal safety precautions such as not walking alone after dark, locking your valuables in your hotel room or somewhere safe, and be very cautious of theft when staying at beachside bungalows.
+Remain vigilant and exercise the caution you normally would to avoid becoming a victim of crime.

-Like all countries, drug smuggling / trafficking is illegal and punishments include a life sentence.
-You should also be aware that prosecutions often take a year or more to get to court with detention the norm until the trial.
+Drug smuggling or trafficking is illegal in Mauritius, and punishments include a life sentence.
+You should also be aware that prosecutions often take a year or more to get to court, and detention is the norm until the trial.

 It is also illegal to possess or import cigarette papers.

-If you have medicine for personal use make sure you have copies of prescriptions and you have obtained them from a pharmacy.
-Scheduled drugs, such as psychotropic preparations (e.g. tranquillisers, hypnotics), narcotics (e.g. morphine) and other strong pain killers require, by law, authorisation before import.
-Failure to obtain prior authorisation may result in arrest and detention.
+If you have medicine for personal use, make sure you have copies of prescriptions and you have obtained them from a pharmacy.
+Scheduled drugs, such as psychotropic preparations (e.g. tranquilizers, hypnotics), narcotics (morphine) and other strong pain killers require authorization by law before being imported into Mauritius.
+Failure to obtain prior authorization may result in arrest and detention.

-Chikungunya (an insect born virus similar to dengue fever - symptoms include fevers and joint pain that can often last weeks or months) periodically occurs in Mauritius, particularly in the warmer months (October-May).
-Although there are no malarial mosquitos in Mauritius, on arrival at the airport an officer from the Ministry of Health may ask you for a blood sample if you have travelled from a country where malaria is common.
+Although there are no malarial mosquitos in Mauritius, on arrival at the airport you may be asked for a blood sample if you have traveled from a country where malaria is common.

-Other than that, Stonefish stings are uncommon but can be fatal, you should obtain urgent medical attention if stung.
+Stonefish stings are uncommon but can be fatal, you should seek urgent medical attention if you are stung.

-Some reef fish in Mauritius have been found to contain a neurotoxin similar, but not identical, to that found in Caribbean reef fish so don't eat them.
+Some reef fish in Mauritius have been found to contain a neurotoxin similar, but not identical, to that found in some Caribbean reef fish, so they should not be eaten.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.